 Tactical approaches to quality tend to focus on delivering products and services according to specifications.
 Organizations can often increase the payoff of their efforts, however, when they look beyond meeting specifications and seek to understand and improve the total customer experience.

-Enhancing the customer experience means working toward several additional goals beyond basic delivery of products and services:
+Enhancing the customer experience means working toward several goals beyond basic delivery of products and services:

-- Delivering the right product or service for the customer need
+- Delivering the right product or service for the customer's needs

 - Selling the product or service honestly

 - Ensuring ease of use and preventing failures

 - Making it easy for customers to do business with the organization